What Is Bulimia Nervosa?

 - A sense of loss of control overeating behaviors

 - Use of inappropriate, compensatory behaviors, such as self-induced vomiting, laxative, or diuretic abuse, fasting, and obsessive exercise

 - Binge eating and compensatory behaviors that occur at least once a week for three months

 - Self-evaluation is inappropriately influenced by the person’s weight and shape

 - The disturbance does not occur exclusively during episodes of anorexia nervosa

-Purging Type: During the episode, the person has regularly engaged in self-induced vomiting or the misuse of laxatives, diuretics, or enemas.
+Purging Type: An individual suffering from the purging type regularly engages in self-induced vomiting or the misuse of laxatives, diuretics, or enemas.

-> Non-purging Type: During the episode, the person has used other inappropriate compensatory behaviors, such as fasting or excessive exercise without purging behaviors.
+Non-purging Type: An individual suffering from the non-purging type regularly uses inappropriate compensatory behaviors, such as fasting or excessive exercise without purging behaviors.

-> - Excessive concern about weight
+- Excessive concern about weight

 - Strict dieting followed by eating binges (diet – binge – purge cycles)